-Texas Military Department (TMD): TMD has activated three Ground Transportation Platoons (GTPs), one Ground Transportation Company Headquarters (GTCHQ), two CH-47 helicopters and four aircraft with TX-TF1 rescue swimmers, the Air Operations Center at Camp Mabry, four ETN Teams, 10 personnel for GPS Installation, four Ground Support Units (GSUs), a Ground Support Unit Headquarter (GSUHQ), the SOC Support Team, one LNO to support the IST in RELLIS, one LNO to support the DPS Regional Emergency Operations Center (REOC) in response for the incoming tropical weather, and one Base Camp Team.
+Texas Military Department (TMD): TMD has activated three Ground Transportation Platoons (GTPs), one Ground Transportation Company Headquarters (GTCHQ), two CH-47 helicopters and three aircraft with TX-TF1 rescue swimmers, the Air Operations Center at Camp Mabry, four ETN Teams, 10 personnel for GPS Installation, four Ground Support Units (GSUs), a Ground Support Unit Headquarter (GSUHQ), the SOC Support Team, one LNO to support the IST in RELLIS, one LNO to support the DPS Regional Emergency Operations Center (REOC) in response for the incoming tropical weather, and one Base Camp Team.

-TMD has activated and ABS in Austin for Administrative Support.
+TMD has activated an ABS in Austin for Administrative Support.

-TMD has activated up to 247 personnel, 20 Vehicles, and up to three aircraft in support of 24-0016 06JUL Tropical Weather.
+TMD has activated up to 230 personnel and 20 Vehicles in support of 24-0016 06JUL Tropical Weather.